Salt Water Salt Water — How Salt Water Pools Stay Clean: Complete Chlorination Guide

 How does the chlorination process work in salt water pools?

-I'm considering converting my 20,000 gallon inground pool to salt water, but I'm trying to understand the science behind how these systems actually keep the water clean and sanitized.
+My neighborhood pool party is in two weeks and I'm panicking about whether to convert my 20,000 gallon inground pool to salt water since I have no clue how these systems actually work.
 I've been managing a traditional chlorine pool for years, manually adding liquid chlorine and monitoring my free chlorine levels (usually keeping them between 2-4 ppm), but I'm curious about how salt water pools generate their own sanitizer.

 From what I've read, there's some kind of salt chlorine generator involved, but I don't fully grasp the process.
 Does the salt itself clean the water, or is there still chlorine being produced somehow?
 I want to make sure I understand the complete chlorination system before making the investment, including what kind of ongoing maintenance and chemistry monitoring would be required to keep everything running properly.